AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 Also, I can claim that the perspective where we see at the government as it's separated entity, hidden a really harmful effect for humanity.
 And you know a lot of instances of this effect.
 When a person became the leader, society starts recognizing him as a real government, real power.
 Do you think that this idea innocent?
 If yes, I suggest you to think about what happens when the person believes that personally he is a government.
 For the instance, Mr. John Mearshelmer said in the article that Europe has provoked Russia for the war against Ukraine.
 As a person who perfectly know Russia and its government, I am sure that the real problem is the point that one person have not only immeasurable power, but also he believes that he is a government.
 So, all his cognitive biases also became a government.
-In short, despite of I partly agree with author, I see the significant flaw in his opinion and more I believe that to explore government without people behavior and psychology not only strange, becou
+In short, despite the fact that I partially agree with the author, I see a significant flaw in his opinion, and moreover, I believe that studying government without taking into account the behavior and psychology of people is not only strange. because governments are consist of people, but also really harmful.
+That's my honest review on the John J. Mearshelmer's article.

+7. Social media has a negative impact on mental health?